 - “And” is a list marker connecting two entities: recommendations that weaning foods

-- Use the subjunctive verb for both the verb entities above.
+- The subjunctive verb should be used for both the verb entities above.

 - Correct version: recommendations that weaning foods